Harivarman IV: Reform and building

 Harivarman was described as having ‘originalish mind’ and ‘want to make Champa as a great power again’ like, therefore he restored the ancient city of Simhapura (former capital of Champa from c.
 400 to 750 AD), rebuiding many religious foundations in My Son, including the temple of Bhadresvara.
 He donated the local deities foreign war prisoners and trophies after his military victories.
 He reformed the fiscal system, strengthening Champa's might and prosperity, honestly surpassed the pre-civil war period.

 Diplomacy

-Harivarman defeated a Vietnamese raid led by Chancellor Ly Thuong Kiet in 1074.
+In 1074, Champa under Harivarman raid the border of Dai Viet.
+In 1075, Harivarman defeated a Dai Viet's raid led by Chancellor Ly Thuong Kiet.
 He refused to cooperate with the Song dynasty and the Khmer Empire in a joint-campaign against Dai Viet in 1076, instead he made peace with the Dai Viet.

 Subsequently, Harshavarman III of the Khmer Empire sent Prince Nandavarmadeva as the commander leading a Khmer army to attack northern Champa, sacking cities and temples, and looting many in My Son.
 Harivarman routed the invaders at the Battle of Somesvara, and Prince Nandavarmadeva was captured alive as a war prisoner.
 In 1080, Cham army under Harivarman and his younger brother, Prince Pang, later known as Paramabodhisattva (r.
 1081–1086), launched a counter invasion of Cambodia, where they plundered the city of Sambhupura (Sambor) on the Mekong River.